bnaucler/gambot/README.md

 * Better looking popups
 * Implement skey on gphandler
 * Max player name length
+* Alternate top 5 with APPG instead of total points

 ## License
 MIT (do whatever you want)